Sal-Mit/docker-hadoop/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/big-data-europe/Lobby)

+# Hadoop Docker

-# Changes
+# Last Changes

+- Added the step by step video Tutorial: [Installing a Hadoop Cluster By Docker](https://youtu.be/FvVaQrQC6_w)
-Added a tutorial from scratch to make a Docker based Hadoop cluster.
+- Added a tutorial from scratch to make a Docker based Hadoop cluster.
 The instructions are from [How to set up a Hadoop cluster in Docker](https://clubhouse.io/developer-how-to/how-to-set-up-a-hadoop-cluster-in-docker/) with some changes and more clarity (I found the blog a little confusing).

-# Hadoop Docker

-## Supported Hadoop Versions
-See repository branches for supported Hadoop versions

 ## Quick Start